 Measuring the stem cell numbers in five different muscles showed that the number of stem cells in mice lacking estrogen was 30 to 60 percent lower as compared to normal mice.
 Estrogen deficiency also affected the ability of the remaining cells to respond to injury with a 20 to 30 percent decrease in strength recovery in mice lacking estrogen.
 Additional mechanistic experiments showed that estrogen deficiency is linked to an increase in programmed cell death of the muscle stem cells, leading to the decrease in cell number observed.

-Muscle stem cell numbers reduce during menopause
+Muscle stem cells reduce during menopause

 The researchers are also the first to establish that muscle stem cell numbers decrease by about 15% during the transition from perimenopause to post-menopause in an aging longitudinal study by carrying out muscle biopsies in women going through the menopausal transition.
 As explained by Dr. Lowe, “This is the first work to show that estrogen deficiency affects the number as well as the function of satellite [muscle stem] cells.”

-New generation of hormone therapy drugs could help with muscle health
+New generation hormone therapy

-Estrogen replacement therapy can help to maintain muscle health.
+Estrogen replacement therapy can help to maintain muscle health in women.
 However, it is accompanied by an increased risk of cancer due to the hormone’s effects on cell growth, especially in the breast and endometrial tissue.
 A new class of FDA-approved drugs, selective estrogen receptor modulators (SERM) act on the estrogen receptor, selectively inhibiting or stimulating the estrogen signaling pathway in different tissues.
 One such drug, bazedoxifine was shown to stimulate the estrogen signaling pathway and hence restore the muscle stem cell pool in skeletal muscles in mice lacking estrogen.
 This finding suggests that selective estrogen receptor modulators could be used to treat menopause-related muscle loss, without the risks associated with standard hormone replacement therapy.
 Bazedoxifine, developed by Pfizer, is currently being used to prevent menopause-related osteoporosis and has been shown to be safe and well-tolerated.

 This study is an important step forward in understanding the role of sex hormones in muscle health in women.
-As Dr. Lowe noted “It has long been known that male sex hormones promote muscle health, but we have been in the dark about what happens when females age [.]
+As Dr. Lowe noted “It has long been known that male sex hormones promote muscle health, but we have been in the dark about what happens when females age.
 What estrogen does in women in terms of reproduction has been known for decades.
 Now we’re learning what estrogens do in women’s muscles.”

 Written by Bhavana Achary, Ph.D

 Collins BC, Arpke RW, Larson AA, Baumann CW, Xie N, Cabelka CA, Nash NL, Juppi HK, Laakkonen EK, Sipilä S, Kovanen V, Spangenburg EE, Kyba M, Lowe DA.
-Estrogen Regulates the Satellite Cell Compartment in Females.
+Estrogen regulates the satellite cell compartment in females.
 Cell Rep. 2019 Jul 9;28(2):368-381